 4. How will you lead?

 Notice how all the questions on this list are philosophy ones?
 Also, they’re pretty forward-looking.
 They are well worth being ones you can answer without much hesitation if you’re coaching.
-Granted, there is necessarily some influence in how you respond which derives from the coaching role you are in, or are pursuing.
-Priorities do tend to come down from above for most of us.
+Granted, there is necessarily some influence in how you respond which derives from the coaching role you are in, or the one you are pursuing.
+Priorities tend to come down from above for most of us.
 As a coaching job candidate, though, you should have enough familiarity with the team/club/school you are interviewing at that you can account for those priorities.

 I’ll be honest.
 Coaching philosophy isn’t something that came up much when I was talking about prospective coaching jobs in the past.
 Mostly it was about knowing if I was qualified and was going to abide by the rules.
 Read the sorts of volleyball job postings you see at places like the NCAA website and you’ll see what I mean.
 It behooves you, however, to try to get some idea of philosophy expectations from your would-be boss(es) to make sure a given position is in fact a good fit for your style of coaching.
+This is part of what you do when asking questions of your own.